arghyanator/packer_amibuilder/README.md

 - Launch a new instance from the
 - Use m4.xlarge instance size
-- Use the same VPC and subnet as the dunamis_cd instance
+- Use the same VPC and subnet as the dev instance
-- Use this same IAM role that is being used by the dunamis_cd (Currently - arn:aws:iam::378114605806:instance-profile/Dunamis-cd-20180205215129-ec2RoleInstanceProfile-1I2PK67V7S0DM)
+- Use this same IAM role that is being used by the DEV (Currently - arn:aws:iam::xxxxxxx:instance-profile/dev-20180205215129-ec2RoleInstanceProfile-1I2PK67V7S0DM)
-- Use the same Security Groups as the ones used for dunamis_cd instance
+- Use the same Security Groups as the ones used for DEV instance
 - Use this UserData script and variables:
 ```
 #!/bin/sh